 Talk To Books

-Talk To Books is another artificial intelligence tool created by engineers at Google.
+Talk To Books is yet another artificial intelligence tool created by engineers at Google.
 In this case, the platform uses the words from more than 100,000 books to automatically respond to a question or text prompt.

 This is another example of how machine learning enables AI to predict a good response to a question or prompt by analyzing patterns in text.
 It’s perhaps a glimpse into how free AI software could change web searches in the future.

 As the name suggests, Pix2Pix is an AI image generator that takes one picture and turns it into another.
 In this case, the tool shows you a photograph based on something you’ve doodled.